Position Title: Development & Outreach Intern

-Qualifications: The ideal prospective candidate is a undergraduate student or recent college graduate with demonstrated interest, work experience, and/or academic study in international development, conflict resolution, communications, and/or democratic governance; exceptional English language, research, writing, and editing skills; computer proficiency and a passion for getting organized; excellent interpersonal skills; and an insatiable desire to learn.
+Qualifications: The ideal prospective candidate is an undergraduate student or recent college graduate with demonstrated interest, work experience, and/or academic study in international development, conflict resolution, communications, and/or democratic governance; exceptional English language, research, writing, and editing skills; computer proficiency and a passion for getting organized; excellent interpersonal skills; and an insatiable desire to learn.

 English proficiency is required, and foreign language skills are strongly encouraged.

 To Apply: Please send a resume and cover letter to email@example.com by November 15, 2019.
 Remember to indicate that you are applying for the position of Development and Outreach Intern in the subject line.
 No phone calls please.
 Interviews will be scheduled by appointment only.
 Partners will contact applicants for an interview or to request additional information.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.